Tax News

 https://www.gov.uk/government/news/what-are-the-changes-to-agricultural-property-relief

 Following the Inheritance Tax changes in the Autumn Budget 2024, it’s time to consider the practical consequences and what you can do to protect your family wealth.
-For expert advice and assistance, please contact us on queries@accountsadvicecentre.ie
+For expert UK Tax advice and assistance, please contact us on queries@accountsadvicecentre.ie

 Please be aware that the information contained in this article is of a general nature.
 It is not intended to address specific circumstances in relation to any individual or entity.
 All reasonable efforts have been made by Accounts Advice Centre to provide accurate and up-to-date information, however, there can be no guarantee that such information is accurate on the date it is received or that it will continue to remain so.
 This information should not be acted upon without full and comprehensive, specialist professional tax advice.